cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 will come up empty or, even worse, leave out important information.

 This is an important concept for IrishGen.
-The medieval Irish geneaological tradition is not presented as a single whole.
-The texts that comprise it are contained within MSS which are seperated in time and space.
+The medieval Irish genealogical tradition is not presented as a single whole.
+The texts that comprise it are contained within MSS which are separated in time and space.
 These were all compiled from various sources, including each other, and exist in their own right.
 This situation is very messy from a data point of view.
 There are competing constraints which need to be balanced when attempting to translate the situation as it stands within the MS tradition to the digital.
-On the one hand, there is a solid core of information contained with in the major MS geneaological collections.
+On the one hand, there is a solid core of information contained with in the major MS genealogical collections.
 On the other hand, there are substantive differences which must be respected.
 Additionally, for users of IrishGen, it is equally important to be able to search one branch of the tradition or the other.
 Without Named Graphs, as will be